Innovation in Higher Education: building a better future?

 the potential of blended learning and MOOCs to catalyse the transformation of higher education;

 the value and importance of learner data and the implications of both big data approaches and analytics for the development of personalised learning experiences;

 issues related to the tracking of students and the collection of personal data, focusing on intellectual property rights;

 sustainability of higher education, focused in particular on business models for MOOCs.

-These are only indicative of the range of topics to be explored, as we welcome proposals that add new dimensions or challenge fundamental assumptions the current state of higher education and its need to change.
+These are only indicative of the range of topics to be explored as the programme illustrates, the discussions promise to add new dimensions and challenge fundamental assumptions about the current state of higher education and its need to change.